-Based on ethnographic data, the reported Coos Indian village known as Quonatitch may have been situated around geographic Jordan Point.
-Lloyd Collins of the University of Oregon in the early 1950s recorded archaeological site 35CS26 on Jordan Point, on the east side of geographic Jordan Cove, south of the proposed South Dunes temporary Workforce Housing Complex.
-It is possible that site 35CS26 is related to the Coos village of Quonatitch.
-However, this site was not relocated during surveys conducted by BAC for Jordan Cove (Byram and Purdy 2007), HRA for Pacific Connector (Bowden et al. 2009), and HRA for Jordan Cove in 2018 (Hamilton and Ragsdale 2018), with testing conducted at this location in 2013 and shovel probing in 2018 having negative results (Ragsdale et al. 2013; Hamilton and Ragsdale 2018).
-Additional deep geoarchaeological testing in 2017 and 2018 in the vicinity of Jordan Point was also negative for cultural remains (Punke 2018a).
+Based on ethnographic data, the reported Coos Indian village known as "Quonatitch" may have been situated around geographic Jordan Point.
+Archaeological surveys of the Coos Bay region conducted by Lloyd Collins of the University of Oregon in the early 1950s recorded two archaeological sites (35CS26 and 35CS27) on the North Spit.
+Site 35CS26 is a shell midden located on Jordon Point, on the east side of geographic Jordan Cove, south of the proposed South Dunes temporary workforce housing facilities.
+It is possible that 35CS26 is related to the Coos village of "Quonatitch."
+However, this site was not relocated during surveys conducted by BAC for Jordan Cove (Byram and Purdy 2007) and HRA for Pacific Connector (Bowden et al. 2009), with testing conducted at this location in 2013 having negative results (Ragsdale et al. 2013).
+Additional deep geoarchaeological testing in 2017 and 2018 in the vicinity of Jordan Point was also negative for cultural remains (Punke 2018).

 According to Byram (2006a, 2006b), there is an unrecorded archaeological site lead (R5) in the SHPO files for a reported Native American village at the former Menasha-Weyerhaeuser mill location in the South Dunes area.
-There are anecdotal reports of burials being disturbed during construction of the Menasha mill around 1960.
-An archaeological survey (Byram and Purdy 2007) of the South Dunes area did not find any cultural deposits that can be associated with the Coos village of Quanatitch and its related Indian cemetery.
-GPR surveys conducted for Jordan Cove in 2018 did not definitively identify any graves in the South Dunes area (Punke et al. 2018a and 2018b).
+There are anecdotal reports of burials being disturbed during construction of the Menasha mill.
+Beckham (2015) asserts that an Indian named "Ten Mile Tom" was interned in 1907 at the South Dunes cemetery.
+An archaeological survey (Byram and Purdy 2007) of the South Dunes area did not find any cultural deposits that can be associated with the Coos village of "Quanatitch" and its related Indian cemetery.
+Again, deep geoarchaeological testing by HRA in 2017 and 2018 in the South Dunes area was negative (Punke 2018).